VanLuigi/Threat-Hunting-brute-force-persistence/README.md

 - Handling of unusual login prompts.
 - Escalation paths for suspected credential abuse.
 - Awareness of shared service account risks.

----

-## Detection Rationale

-The initial detection point was an **anomalous remote logon**: the `helpdesk` account connecting from a public IP to a workstation.
-This aligns with NIST SP 800-61 guidance to prioritize authentication anomalies as early indicators of compromise.

-Subsequent correlation of process, network, file, and registry telemetry confirmed:

-- Remote execution via WMI.
-- Deployment of a malicious payload.
-- Multiple persistence mechanisms.
-- Creation of a backdoor administrative account.
-- Indicators of lateral movement.

-This end-to-end investigation demonstrates how structured KQL hunting, combined with an understanding of attacker techniques, can uncover and validate a multi-stage intrusion.

----

-This case study can serve as a portfolio piece to demonstrate practical incident response, threat hunting, and security analytics skills in a real-world scenario.